Miguel-Angel-Martin/vizBox/frontend/README.md

 1. Run `npm install` to install all dependencies and packages used by the starter kit.
    This can take quite some time the first time (2-5 minutes).
 Virus Scanning of thousands of artifacts slows down here significantly.
-2. Run `npm run polymer` to build polymer controls (Necessary after each installation of new controls.)
-3. Run `npm run build` to build the starter kit

 ### Run/Serve the Application
 1. Run `npm run start` or for short `npm start` which will start `npm run dev` to actually start a local develpment server.
 To use open the browser at:  `http://localhost:4200/`